swxu/awesome-config/vscode-settings/README.md

 {
     "configurations": [
         {
-            // Maybe need some changes here.
+            // Maybe need some changes here for include other code files.
             "name": "macOS",
             "includePath": [
                 "${workspaceFolder}/**"